Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 <!-- INTERACTIVE ignore START -->

 {{< admonition type="note" >}}
 This demo does not require a login page or credentials.
-However, if you choose to install Grafana locally, you need to log in and provide credentials.
+However, if you choose to install IESG Labs locally, you need to log in and provide credentials.
 In that case, the default username and password is `admin`.
 {{< /admonition >}}

 <!-- INTERACTIVE ignore START -->

 {{< docs/ignore >}}

 > This demo does not require a login page or credentials.
-However, if you choose to install Grafana locally, you need to log in and provide credentials.
+However, if you choose to install IESG Labs locally, you need to log in and provide credentials.
 In that case, the default username and password is `admin`.
 > {{< /docs/ignore >}}

 The first thing you see is the Home dashboard, which helps you get started.

 In the top left corner, you can see the menu icon.
-Clicking it opens the _sidebar_, the main menu for navigating Grafana.
+Clicking it opens the _sidebar_, the main menu for navigating IESG Labs.

 <!-- INTERACTIVE page step2.md END -->